 Crash Proof 2.0 by Peter Schiff – an explanation of what caused the US financial and housing sector crash in 2008, which caused the Great Recession, the unemployment from which we are still stamping out here in 2012.
 The author also believes “you ain’t seen nothin’ yet”, and predicts a total collapse of the US dollar in the future, followed by hyperinflation in our country.
 I understand the points he makes, but I think he misses some fundamental counterpoints, so I don’t share in his predictions of quite as much doom and gloom.

 The Little Book that Beats the Market by Joel Greenblatt – describes a method of stock picking which has historically performed much better than the stock market as a whole.
 It’s really just a complicated form of value investing.

 Early Retirement Extreme by Jacob Fisker – see book review

 I Will Teach You To Be Rich – Ramit Sethi – see book review

-Your Money or Your Life – Joe Dominguez and others – one of the Founding Documents of Mustachianism – explains that money is not for buying shit, it is for the purpose of attaining freedom.
+Your Money or Your Life – Vicki Robin and Joe Dominguez and others – one of the Founding Documents of Mustachianism – explains that money is not for buying shit, it is for the purpose of attaining freedom.

 The Rational Optimist by Matt Ridley – a bit of a mind-blowing summary of the evolution of trade and human prosperity, from primates to iPhones.
 It argues compellingly that everything is not only going to be OK in the future, it is surely going to be Fucking Great.
 That much, I agree with.